-We have audited the financial statements of Jamaica Teachers' Association Co-operative Credit Union Limited set out on pages 4 to 90, which comprise the statement of financial position as at 31 December 2022, and the statements of surplus or deficit and other comprehensive income, changes in equity and cash flows for the year then ended, and notes comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of Jamaica Teachers' Association Co-operative Credit Union Limited set out on pages 4 to 94, which comprise the statement of financial position as at 31 December 2023, and the statements of surplus or deficit and other comprehensive income, changes in equity and cash flows for the year then ended, and notes comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Co-operative as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Co-operatives Societies Act.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Co-operative as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by International Accounting Standards Board (IFRS Accounting Standards) and the requirements of the Co-operatives Societies Act.